 Table 4 Project Programme

 Milestone Date

 Integrated Finance, Performance & Investment Committee support for FBC to be approved by Trust Board July 30 th 2015

 Trust Board Approval of FBC August 6 th 2015

-Purchase Order placed for Construction August 10 th 2015
+Purchase Order placed for construction August 10 th 2015

 Construction Commences October 2015

-Handover December 2016
+Handover April 2016

 The project will be managed using PRINCE 2 compliant methodology and project management tools such as Gantt charting and critical path analysis.
 Project direction and management will be determined by the Project Board.
-It is critical that a project lead is identified on both the Estates and Clinical sides, and that personnel are given the appropriate resources, particularly time, to fulfil their roles.